 Regional Surface Water Supply Project

-About
+About the Project

 As a partner in the Regional Surface Water Supply Project, the City of Ceres is leading the integration of the new surface water supply into its existing water distribution system.
 To learn more, please visit their website at www.ci.ceres.ca.us/1774/Surface-Water-Integration-Project

-The RSWSP is a collaborative effort that will provide water from the Tuolumne River via an existing set of perforated pipelines installed in gravel about 8-feet below the bottom of the river bed (located just west of the Geer Road Bridge), a new intake structure and raw water pump station and pipeline.
-The raw water from the pipelines will be treated at a new water treatment plant to drinking water standards, and delivered to SRWA service areas for municipal and industrial uses.
-Construction of the local facilities required in each City to integrate this new supply source into their system will be the responsibility of each City.
-TID will also use the raw water facilities to deliver irrigation water to agricultural users.
+The Project provides water from the Tuolumne River via an existing set of perforated pipelines installed in gravel about 8-feet below the bottom of the river bed (located just west of the Geer Road Bridge), an intake structure, and a raw water pump station and pipelines.
+Raw water from the pipelines is treated at the water treatment plant to drinking water standards, and then delivered to SRWA’s service areas for municipal and industrial uses.
+TID also uses the raw water facilities to deliver irrigation water to agricultural users.

-The remainder of the Project will be constructed using a Design-Build model.
+Construction of the local facilities required for integration of the new water supply source into their system was the responsibility of each City.
+The wet well element of the raw water pump station was constructed using a traditional, Design-Bid-Build contracting method.
+The construction of the wet well began in 2018 and was completed in early 2020.
+The remainder of the Project was constructed using a Design-Build model.
 As the name implies, this type of contract is used when both design and construction take place simultaneously throughout the length of the contract.
 Design-Build projects are typically completed sooner and more efficiently with fewer construction change orders.
+Project construction was completed in Fall 2023.

 The schematic below depicts the water treatment process at the Regional Water Treatment Plant.
 Water is drawn from the Tuolumne River through perforated pipes in the riverbed and pumped to the Regional Water Treatment Plant.
 Large particles in the water are removed via the flocculation and sedimentation processes.
 The water is disinfected using ozone gas and then filtered to remove smaller particles remaining in the water.
 After treatment, water is stored onsite in a concrete tank where chlorine is added for disinfection before the water is pumped to the Cities of Ceres and Turlock for use.